paldhous/ucb/2017/dataviz/md_raw/class4.md

 ![](img/class4_19.jpg)

 It contains a single file called `README.md`.
 This is a simple text file written in a language called Markdown, which we will explore shortly.
 You use this file to write an extended description for your project, which will be displayed on the repo's page on GitHub.

 #### Make a simple change to the project

 Add the file `index.html` to the project folder on your computer.
-Notice that you now have `1 Uncommitted Change` in GitHub Desktop.

-Click on that tab, and you should see the following screen:
+Your GitHub Desktop screen should now look like this.

 ![](img/class4_20.jpg)